Loyola Medicine - Student Nurse Extern Program

 Candidates must be able to commit to the 12-month program per the following timeline & milestones:

-• Will be expected to work some night shifts
+• May be expected to work nights and weekends

 • Work a minimum of one 12-hour shift per 8-week period (total of 5 shifts in 40 weeks) as a Patient Care Tech